 Ms. Gorin graduated from Sonoma State University in 1991, cum laude, with degree in Political Science and Economics.
 In 1996, Ms. Gorin was elected to the Santa Rosa School Board, subsequently served on the Santa Rosa Board of Public Utilities and Santa Rosa Planning Commission.
 She was then elected and served as a six-year city council member and two years as Mayor.

-Director Harvey represents the City of Sonoma and joined the Board of Directors in 2019.
+Director Rogers represents the City of Santa Rosa and joined the Board of Directors in 2019.

 City of Cloverdale